drfill/homebrew-liquidsoap/README.md

 ## Todo

 * libpng support in camlimages (MacOSX native pnglib has no support)
-* DSSI
+* Various Sound Daemons like ALSA and Pulseaudio

+## Bugs and other caveats

+* Lame library compiled in only if CPU x64
 * SDL
 * Gstreamer
-* Various Sound Daemons like ALSA and Pulseaudio

-## Bugs and other caveats

-1. Lame library compiled in only if CPU x64
+* DSSI

 ## License